redis-stack/redis-stack-docs/docs/stack/_index.md

 Redis Stack is an extension of Redis that adds modern data models and processing engines to provide a complete developer experience.

-In addition to all of the features of OSS Redis, Redis stack supports:
+In addition to all of the features of OSS Redis, Redis Stack supports:

 * Queryable JSON documents
 * Full-text search